jwcxz/personal-site/src/content/notes/181101-homebridge-ip-camera-integration/body.md

   extremely slow transcoding speed (around 0.07x).

   The inclusion of "-vcodec h264_mmal" in the `source` key instructs FFmpeg to use the accelerated decoder on the incoming stream.
-The enclusion of the `"vcodec": "h264_omx"` entry instructs FFmpeg to use the accelerated encoder on the outgoing stream.
+The inclusion of the `"vcodec": "h264_omx"` entry instructs FFmpeg to use the accelerated encoder on the outgoing stream.